-A standing ovation by the whole audience in a sold out evening was fully deserved for this great performance combining a first class actor, playwright, director and festival.
+A standing ovation by the whole audience in a sold-out evening was fully deserved for this great performance combining a first-class actor, playwright, director, and festival.

-A must see play by all means.
+A must-see play by all means.

 ABOUT THE SHOW:

-Los Angeles based actor Ryan Vincent Anderson will return to his native New York to perform the critically-acclaimed and award winning play BRIGHT SWORDS at the United Solo Theatre Festival at Theatre Row on November 11, 2015.
+Los Angeles-based actor Ryan Vincent Anderson will return to his native New York to perform the critically acclaimed and award-winning play BRIGHT SWORDS at the United Solo Theatre Festival at Theatre Row on November 11, 2015.
 The United Solo is the world’s largest solo festival.

 BRIGHT SWORDS tells the true story of the African-American actor Ira Aldridge, who in 1825 fled racial hatred in New York City and sailed for London.
 There, he became the first black man ever to play Othello in Great Britain.
 He toured widely in England, Scotland, Ireland, and Wales and became a major star of the Shakespearean stage.
 His presence inspired the abolition of slavery in the British Empire in 1833.
-Aldridge then moved on to the European continent and became an even bigger star in Germany, Hungary, Poland, Russian and elsewhere.
-He was seen as not only a leader of the abolitionist movement but as a representative for oppressed people all over Europe.
+Aldridge then moved on to the European continent and became an even bigger star in Germany, Hungary, Poland, Russia, and elsewhere.
+He was seen as not only a leader of the abolitionist movement but also as a representative of oppressed people all over Europe.

 The play combines the serious drama built into the struggle Aldridge had to practice his art with the comedy of some of the wonderful and outrageous characters he met along the way: James Hewlett, the witty and courageous lead actor of the African Theatre in New York; Edmund Kean, star of the British stage who needed to have a woman between every act of every play; Aldridge’s wife Margaret, who jokes him out of despair; and the backstage women Aldridge could not resist.
 And amidst it all, we see Aldridge as the shameless self-promoter who invents a biography for himself as an African Prince.